 Examples of Level 4 questions:

 - Request to modify local reports or letters

-- How to modify a configuration table
+- How to modify configurations

 You can expect that Urgency Level 4 problems usually will be reviewed within five business days.
 Our goal is to respond within five business days after first notice, with confirmation and the status of the request.

 When reviewing questions in the PALS Support Center, customers may see some requests that fall outside our goals to provide a satisfactory response.
 If expectations are not being adequately satisfied, customers may escalate the issue by one of the following methods:

 - Enter additional information to the existing problem request in the PALS Support Center.

 - Contact the Support Specialist assigned to your specific request, by calling the PALS Support Center phone number (507-389-2000).